Dogs often snore, but that may not be a serious matter.

 Reason 3: Air Particles and Physical Obstruction

-Having foreign air particles like dust, pollen, and other things may cause your pet to snore.
-These depend on the environment whether it is clean and has a flow of fresh air.
+Foreign air particles like dust, pollen, and other things may cause your pet to snore.
+These depend on the environment, whether it is clean and has fresh air flow.

-This happens when your pet is sleeping with its favorite toys, cushion and debris.
+This happens when your pet sleeps with its favorite toys, cushion and debris.
 These have to be removed to cause fewer sleep disruptions.

 Reason 4: Habitual Conditions

 Habitual meaning that your pet’s subconscious behavioral aspect.
-For, example, your dog’s sleeping position may be of a certain kind.
-Maybe lying on the back while sleeping.
+For example, your dog’s sleeping position may be of a certain kind.
+You are maybe lying on the back while sleeping.
 These can also cause snoring.

-Also, negative habitual conditions like sleep apnoea can make harmful disruptions to its sleeping.
+Also, chronic adverse conditions like sleep apnea can cause harmful disruptions to its sleeping.
 So better get the sleep cycle to be checked.

 Reason 5: Other Health Conditions

 Other health conditions mainly include what other conditions can make it happen.
-These include allergies, dental problems, fungal diseases:
+These have allergies, dental problems, and fungal diseases:

-- Sometimes, certain allergies may also often cause snoring.
+- Sometimes specific allergies may also often cause snoring.
 Like hay fever or a particular smell of things can play a part in allergies.
-Certain food or objects causing it also needs to be prohibited.
+Exceptional food or objects causing it also needs to be prohibited.

 - Fungal diseases like aspergillosis can be a cause too.
 But it is curable if treatments start earlier.
 Consult the vet on what to do when certain outdoor elements cause fungal infections.

-- Lastly, dental problems like tooth abscess, or growth in oral cavities or sinuses cause pain.
-These result in snoring.
+- Lastly, dental problems like tooth abscesses or growth in oral cavities or sinuses cause pain, resulting in snoring.

 - Some infections may come from certain foods too.
-Yeast and yogurt infection can sometimes cause your dogs to snore loudly as well.
+Yeast and yogurt infection can sometimes cause your dogs to snore loudly.

-If nothing works for the above-mentioned reasons, a pet dentist can come to help.
+If nothing works for the reasons mentioned above, a pet dentist can come to help.

 Cure of Loud Snoring

-The cure to your pets snoring louder is simple.
+The cure to your pet’s snoring louder is simple.
 Try maintaining the following things.
-These can be really useful for trying at home:
+These can be useful for trying at home: